-Dr. Melissa Elliott is a dentist in Fallston, MD that offers dental implants for the replacement of missing or damaged teeth.
-Implants are an effective, long term solution for people who need teeth replaced.
+Harford County Dentistry offers dental implants to replace missing or damaged teeth.
+Implants are an effective, long-term solution for people who need teeth replaced.
 They are by far the best solution and the closest thing a person will get to a natural tooth.

 What Are Dental Implants?

-The phrase dental implants is commonly used to describe the entire system that replaces one or more teeth.
-When, in fact, a dental implant is only one part of the actual replacement tooth or teeth.
-Implant supported restorations are made up of three parts: an implant (sometimes multiple), an abutment, and a dental restoration.
-To help you understand what dental implants are and how they work, we have broken down the three main components:
+Implant-supported restorations are made up of three parts: an implant (sometimes multiple), an abutment, and a dental restoration.
+To help you understand what dental implants are and how they work, we have broken down the three main components.

-There a few different types of implants that can be used:
+There are a few different types of implants available:

 - Standard dental implants: typically used in the front part of the mouth.
 They are skinnier, measuring about 3.4 mm to 4.2 mm in diameter.

 - Wide platform dental implants: primarily used in the back part of the mouth.
 They are wider-ranging in size from 4.5 mm to about 6 mm in diameter.

 A titanium abutment or container is a small connector piece that attaches to the implant post.
 After the implant fully fuses with the jaw bone, another minor surgery will uncover the implant, and the dentist will screw or cement the abutment to it.

 Sometimes the dentist will place a healing abutment (also called a healing cap) after the surgical placement of the implant to help the gum tissue heal around the implant site.
 A second surgery is not necessary if an abutment is placed.
 The dentist will place the permanent abutment right before the restoration attachment.

 A permanent abutment will sit right at the gum line and support a dental restoration.